-407 7.
 Glossary of Terms W Wetlands: Permanently wet or intermittently water-covered areas, such as swamps, marshes, bogs, potholes, swales, and glades.
 Wilderness Area: An area formally designated by Congress as part of the National Wilderness Preservation System as defined in the Wilderness Act of 1964 (78 Stat.891), Section 2(c).
 Wilderness Study Area: A roadless area or island that has been inventoried and found to have wilderness characteristics as described in section 603 of FLPMA and section 2(c) of the Wilderness Act of 1964 (78 Stat.
 891).
-Source for both of these is BLM's IMP and Guidelines for Lands Under Wilderness Review (December 1979).
+The source for both of these terms is BLM's IMP and Guidelines for Lands Under Wilderness Review (December 1979).
 Palen Solar Electric Generating System Draft SEIS 7-16 July 2013